debraysimon/thingpark-global-sim/docs/wireless-logger-user-guide/filtering/search-packets.md

 2. Click **Refresh** to launch the search and reload packets.

-    -\> In the status bar, a message tells you the number of packets loaded in the first page of results.
+    -\&gt; In the status bar, a message tells you the number of packets loaded in the first page of results.

 3. Click **Next** to check if the result of your search contain more